 The Patient Registry and Outcomes For breast Implants and anaplastic large cell Lymphoma etiology and Epidemiology (PROFILE) Registry is a collaboration between ASPS, The PSF, and the FDA to better understand the role of breast implants in the etiology of anaplastic large cell lymphoma (ALCL) in order to determine whether an association exists between the device and the disease.
 Physicians practicing in the United States are encouraged to report their cases to ALCL@plasticsurgery.org.

 Tracking Operations & Outcomes for Plastic Surgeons (TOPS) is a HIPAA compliant, secure and confidential national database of plastic surgery procedures and outcomes.
 Launched in 2002, this evidence-based tool provides the ability to efficiently follow patients over time and was designed to assist plastic surgeons with clinical decision making and practice improvement by identifying clinical strengths and areas needing improvement on an individual level with national benchmarking.
 TOPS contains over 1.5 million plastic surgery procedures with more than 14 years in clinical use.
 All ASPS members and candidates for membership who practice in the US are encouraged to participate in the TOPS program.

 ASPS Qualified Clinical Data Registry (QCDR) is a CMS approved repository of physician performance measures for federal quality reporting.
 Members are benchmarked against national CMS results and their peers to inform their quality improvement efforts and improve patient outcomes.
-The ASPS QCDR contains a mix of CMS approved Physician Quality Reporting System (PQRS) and non-PQRS measures.
+The ASPS QCDR contains a mix of CMS approved Quality Payment Program (QPP) and non-QPP measures.
 These include two breast reconstruction measures specifically developed for plastic surgeons.